MrZenW/coach/README.md

 # Coach

-**Coach is a ci(codeigniter) router plugins,It can allow you router mapping to files, not controler and method.**
+**Coach is a ci(codeigniter) router plugins,It can allow you router mapping to files, not controller class and method.**

 # How to use
 1. **Download Coach**